Skip to main content

 meibomian gland dysfunction

-Meaning ∞ Meibomian Gland Dysfunction, or MGD, represents a chronic and diffuse abnormality of the meibomian glands, specialized sebaceous glands located within the eyelids.
+Meaning ∞ Meibomian Gland Dysfunction (MGD) is a chronic, diffuse abnormality of the meibomian glands, the specialized sebaceous glands located within the eyelids, characterized by terminal duct obstruction and/or changes in the quality or quantity of the glandular secretion.